Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

 The following steps must be completed prior to configuring the UAN with K3s.

+1. Complete the `process-media` and `pre-install-check` IUF phases if you are performing this procedure during initial installation or upgrade.

 1. Designate a UAN to operate as the K3s control-plane node.
 See [Designating Application Nodes for K3s](Designating_Application_Nodes_for_K3s.md).

 1. Identify a pool of IP addresses for the services running in K3s.